KlaatuCarpenter/RockPaperScissors/README.md

 ## Task update_frontend
 To make work on frontend a little bit easier I created a task `update_frontend`.
-It copies contract abi and mapping of addresses of the contract to chain ids deployed with hardhat to relative path
+It copies contract abi and mapping of contract's addresses to chain ids, deployed with hardhat, to relative path:
 `"../frontend/src/build/"`